Easy and Low-Maintenance Patio Plants to Grow Under and Around Your Pergola

 Mixing and matching these styles can create the perfect look for your pergola.

 Placing pergola plants in pots gives you the versatility you want when decorating your outdoor living space.
 Growing vines in pots is a fantastic way to provide color, texture and privacy.
-There are many climbing pergola plants, such as:
+There are many climbing pergola plants that add a special touch of color and more depth to your patio, such as:

 - Clematis — This quick-growing vine comes in several varieties and colors.